South African energy crisis: Crisis management

-As of February 2008 blackouts were temporarily halted due to reduced demand and maintenance stabilization.
+As of February 2008, blackouts were temporarily halted due to reduced demand and maintenance stabilization.
 This drop in demand was caused by many of the country's mines shutting down or slowing to help alleviate the burden.
 However, regularly scheduled mandatory load shedding started in April 2008, to allow maintenance periods of power generators, and recovery of coal stockpiles before the winter, when electricity usage is expected to surge.

-Expanding generating capacity will see an estimated spend of R280 billion over the next five years from 2015 on wards, with around 20 000 megawatts of additional capacity due to be online by 2025.
+Expanding generating capacity will see an estimated spend of R280 billion over the next five years from 2015 onwards, with around 20 000 megawatts of additional capacity due to be online by 2025.
 However, neither short nor long term funding has yet been secured and the downgrading of Eskom's credit rating has ignited speculation of a capital injection by the government.

-On 11 December 2014 it was announced that President Jacob Zuma had assigned Deputy President Cyril Ramaphosa to oversee the turnaround of three state owned companies namely "Eskom, the South African Airways, and the South African Post Office", all of which were in dire straits.
+On 11 December 2014, it was announced that President Jacob Zuma had assigned Deputy President Cyril Ramaphosa to oversee the turnaround of three state-owned companies namely "Eskom, South African Airways, and the South African Post Office", all in dire straits.

-On 15 January 2015 Eskom's then CEO Tshediso Matona admitted that Eskom's policy to "Keep the Lights on" meant that power station maintenance was neglected for years, and that South Africans will have to get used to electricity blackouts for the next four to five years.
+On 15 January 2015 Eskom's then-CEO Tshediso Matona admitted that Eskom's policy to "Keep the Lights on" meant that power station maintenance was neglected for years and that South Africans would have to get used to electricity blackouts for the next four to five years.
 In December that year an agreement between Eskom and Areva to replace steam generators at the Koeberg nuclear plant was judged "unlawful", by the Supreme Court of Appeal, bringing the utility company's tender process into question.

-In late 2016, Standard & Poor's Global Ratings downgraded Eskom's credit rating further into sub-investment cutting its long-term credit rating to BB - two levels below the investment threshold.
+In late 2016, Standard & Poor's Global Ratings downgraded Eskom's credit rating further into sub-investment cutting its long-term credit rating to BB–two levels below the investment threshold.
 In the same year Matshela Koko, former head of generation for Eskom, was named as acting CEO.
 Eskom stated it intended to pursue a nuclear solution to current energy woes.
-According to projections from late 2016, the use of nuclear power would provide over 1000GW of power by 2050.
-In preparation, the company launched a training program for 100 technicians, engineers and artisans to certify them as nuclear operators.
+According to projections from late 2016, nuclear power would provide over 1000GW of power by 2050.
+In preparation, the company launched a training program for 100 technicians, engineers, and artisans to certify them as nuclear operators.
 In January 2018 Eskom's acting Chief Financial Officer stated that the company could not afford a new build, following a 34% drop in interim profits due to declining sales and increasing financing costs.
 The government stated it would proceed with the plan but more slowly.